 Digital Persistent Identifier (e.g., ORCID iD) For R&D NOFOs only, provide an ORCID iD (optional until May 2025, and required thereafter).
 Certification Statement Covered individuals must provide a separate certification statement listing the required information above regarding current and pending support.
 Each individual must sign and date their respective certification statement: I, [Full Name and Title], understand that I have been designated as a covered individual by the Federal funding agency.
 I certify to the best of my knowledge and belief that the information contained in this Current and Pending Support Disclosure Statement is true, complete, and accurate.
 I understand that any false, fictitious, or fraudulent information, misrepresentations, half-truths, or omissions of any material fact, may subject me to criminal, civil, or administrative penalties for fraud, false statements, false claims, or otherwise.
 (18 U.S.C. §§ 1001 and 287, and 31 U.S.C. §§ 3729-3733 and 3801-3812).
 I further understand and agree that (1) the statements and representations made herein are material to DOE's funding decision, and (2) I have a responsibility to update the disclosures during the period of performance of the award should circumstances change which impact the responses provided above.
+I also certify that, at the time of submission, I am not a party in a malign foreign talent recruitment program.
 The following CPS certification is optional until May 1, 2025, and mandatory thereafter: I further certify that within the past 12 months I have completed one of the following: (1) research security training meeting the guidelines in SEC.
-10634(b) of 42 USC 19234, or (2) all of the NSF training modules located https://new.nsf.gov/research- Foreign Government Sponsorship security/training.
-Details of any obligations, contractual or otherwise, to any program, entity, or organization sponsored by a foreign government must be provided on request to either the applicant institution or DOE.
+10634(b) of 42 USC 19234, or (2) all of the NSF training modules located https://new.nsf.gov/research-security/training.
+Foreign Government Sponsorship Details of any obligations, contractual or otherwise, to any program, entity, or organization sponsored by a foreign government must be provided on request to either the applicant institution or DOE.
 Supporting documents of any identified source of support must be provided to DOE on request, including certified translations of any document.

-The information may be provided in the approved common disclosure format available at Common Form for Current and Pending (Other) Support (nsf.gov).
+The information may be provided in the approved common disclosure format available at Current and Pending (Other) Support (nsf.gov).
 Regardless of the format used, the individual must include a signature, date, and a certification statement using the language included in the table above.